Best Paid Focus Groups in 2021: Make $150+/hour

 - Sales and support

 These focus group participants earn a whopping average hourly incentive of $100 to $700 an hour!
 Users verify their profile, get matched to research studies, participate, and get paid.
-You can also earn by referring your colleagues!
+Then, you can also earn by referring your colleagues!

 Payout: Automatically paid out via PayPal.
 Respondent only collects a 5% fulfillment fee on the incentive paid.